 - Define how success will be determined.

-The role of technical liaison is critical to realize maximum benefit from your involvement in the program.
+The role of the technical liaison is critical to realize maximum benefit from your involvement in the program.
 Please consider the following suggestions:

 - Identify a liaison with relevant technical and business background.